 6. In the Tongan language, the meaning of Tonga means “South”.

-7. As per administrative purpose, Tonga is divided into five levels – ‘Eua, Ha’apai, Ongo Niua, Tongatapu, Vava’u.
-Those five levels are divided by 23 districts.
+7. For administrative purposes, the coun is divided into five levels – ‘Eua, Ha’apai, Ongo Niua, Tongatapu, Vava’u.
+And these five levels are divided by 23 districts.

 8. Most of the population lives in 70% in Tongatapu.